Faculty Writing Fellowship

 - Assign students from the Spring course related to the fellowship work to attend the Celebration of Student Writing , typically during the third week of April.

-- Attend with your students and give 5-minute presentation at the Celebration of Student Writing .
+- Attend with your students the Celebration of Student Writing .

 If one fellow cannot attend a meeting, then the meeting is canceled and rescheduled until all fellows can attend.
 The stipend is significant compensation for time, effort, and thoughtful contributions.
 Please make arrangements with your chairs and other commitment leaders to allow time for fellows meetings and events.
 Attendance and participation in the fellows activities is directly tied to the stipend.
 If you find you cannot commit to these standards, then we will defer your fellowship for another period when you can commit.